 or alternatively contact the health and safety duty officer.

-You must make your application prior to storing explosives (explosives do include fireworks).
+You must apply for a licence prior to storing explosives (including fireworks).
 The licensing requirements vary according to type and quantity stored.

 To confirm whether you need licensing, contact the health and safety duty officer to talk through the type and quantities of explosives you wish to store.

 We will consider the application before issuing, renewing, modifying or transferring a licence.

 We may have to conduct site visits and require the production of other documentation to ensure that statutory requirements are being met.

 Once we have received your application together with the correct fee and we are satisfied that the premises meets statutory requirements, we will agree to issue, renew or modify the licence.